PubInv/Gluss-Pusher/README.md

 * * *

 I apologize for not putting all my notes up immediately---things change rather rapidly.
+(I have now put photos and notes in the Sprint0.md file.

 Basically I believe there is room for a $10 "coil gun" type actuator that I don't believe anyone has built yet.
 It will not be a forceful as a linear motor, nor as precise, and so in a way it will be a "poor" actuator.
 I believe